There is so much rage coursing through me. I cannot control it and I don’t want to.

 When things went south with him this summer, after my PTSD had kicked in (but we still didn’t know what it was, or what was ‘wrong’ with me), it was our 11-year anniversary.
 I was trying to be positive.
-It had been a week of triggered hell because the relationship with his meta was real and taking a forefront to my marriage.
+It had been a week of triggered hell because the relationship with his girlfriend was real and taking a forefront to my marriage.
 I was edgy, panicky, and just plain terrified.
 I quit school and my job.
 I got a tattoo.
 I was on a path to a total meltdown.

 I was cooking dinner for the family, and he got on the phone with the girlfriend.
 I was instantly triggered.
 Like pumping-my-fists triggered.
 The adrenaline coursing through me felt horrible.
 I tried to tell him, “I am getting triggered, please get off the phone.
 It’s our anniversary, we are supposed to be cooking dinner together.”
 He took one look at me and said “No, your trigger is ridiculous.
 Who cares if I’m on the phone?
 We are in the middle of a conversation and I am not getting off just because you feel ‘triggered.'”